Muon $g-2$, dark matter, and neutrino mass explanations in a modular $A_4$ symmetry: Muon anomalous magnetic dipole moment, LFVs, and dark matter

-A muon anomalous magnetic dipole moment ($\Delta a_\mu$ or muon $g-2$) has been firstly reported by Brookhaven National Laboratory (BNL).
-They found that the muon $g-2$ data has a discrepancy at the 3.3$\sigma$ level from the SM prediction:\ $\Delta a_\mu=(26.1\pm 8.0)\times 10^{-10}$~\cite{Hagiwara:2011af}. {Recent experimental result~\cite{Hanneke:2008tm} of muon $g-2$ suggests the following value at $4.2\sigma$~\cite{Muong-2:2021ojo}:
+The muon anomalous magnetic dipole moment has been first reported by Brookhaven National Laboratory (BNL).
+They reported that the muon $g-2$ data has a discrepancy at the 3.3$\sigma$ level from the SM prediction.
+Recent experimental result~\cite{Hanneke:2008tm} of muon $g-2$ suggests the following value at $4.2\sigma$~\cite{Muong-2:2021ojo}:

-The new contribution to the muon $g-2$ is explained by the Yukawa Lagrangians in basis of mass eigenstate proportional of $y_E$ and $g_E$ in Eq.(\ref{yukawa}):
+Here we consider the above result, however, it is worth mentioning other results~\footnote{We thank the referee for pointing it out.}.
+If we take into account recent lattice results by the BMW Collaboration, the deviation will reduce $\sim 1.6\sigma$ \cite{Borsanyi:2020mff}.
+On the other hand, Refs.~\cite{Crivellin:2020zul,deRafael:2020uif,Keshavarzi:2020bfy} show that the lattice results could conceivably suggest new tensions with the hadron vacuum polarization extracted from $e^+ e^-$ data and the global fits to the electroweak precision observables\footnote{The effect in modifying hadron vacuum polarization for muon $g-2$ and electroweak precision test is also discussed previously in Ref.~\cite{Passera:2008jk}.}.

-We notice that this term contributes to the muon $g-2$ only.
-The formula for the muon $g-2$ can be then expressed as follows~\cite{Chiang:2017zkh}:
+To get sizable muon $g-2$ at a one-loop level, we would need a chiral flip diagram.
+It suggests that we would not obtain one via $\tilde F$.
+The new contribution of the Lagrangian is found to be